selinaZitrone/get-started-with-git/README.md

 - clone a repository from me
 - create a branch with your name
-- push the branch to Github -> First time you need to set upstream branch
+- push the branch to GitHub -> First time you need to set upstream branch

-### Pull requests on Github
+### Pull requests on GitHub

-- Show branches on Github
+- Show branches on GitHub
-- Show pull requests on Github
+- Show pull requests on GitHub

 #### Exercise